Easily Validate Form Inputs Across All Browsers with Validatr

-Dealing with forms on the Web can be real interesting.
-You can do a lot of customisation in design, on the label and even on the authentication.
-With a lot of new features available in HTML5, Jay Morrow created Validatr which rely on the new HTML5 input attributes to perform easy and automatic form validation.
+Working with web forms can be both exciting and challenging.
+There’s plenty of room for customization in design, labels, and even authentication.
+With the numerous new features available in HTML5, Jay Morrow created Validatr, a tool that leverages the new HTML5 input attributes to enable easy and automatic form validation.

-Validatr is a cross-browser free jQuery plugin.
-It will automatically wrap the form border in red if the user inputs an invalid value.
-It also can do lot of input validation like email, number, url, range, color inputs and date.
+Validatr is a free, cross-browser jQuery plugin.
+It automatically highlights the form border in red if the user inputs an invalid value.
+Validatr supports various input validations, including email, number, URL, range, color inputs, and date.

-Custom error messages are also available with various choices using HTML5 data attributes.
-You may customize the error message element with your own CSS, and the plugin has some pretty good CSS styles.
+Custom error messages are also available using HTML5 data attributes.
+You can style the error message element with your own CSS, and the plugin comes with several pre-designed CSS styles.

-To use Validatr, Include the latest jQuery and also the Validatr script in your project.
+To use Validatr, include the latest jQuery library and the Validatr script in your project.

 <script src="http://code.jquery.com/jquery-latest.min.js" type="text/javascript"></script>